Elite: Affinity financing and smart leases

 • Reflect on what the objectives of the financing are, compare the traditional offerings available (bank debt, equity, etc.) and are prodded to engineer a superior offering for all parties involved.

-Elite Beds, Furniture
+Elite Beds, Consumer Goods, Furniture

 IMD retains all proprietary interests in its case studies and notes.
 Without prior written permission, IMD cases and notes may not be reproduced, used, translated, included in books or other publications, distributed in any form or by any means, stored in a database or in other retrieval systems.
 For additional copyright information related to case studies, please contact Case Services.